 The Richland Business Park is the center of heavy industrial operations for north Richland and provides exceptional access for logistics-based industries.
-Development within the business park focuses on advanced manufacturing, multimodal logistics for value-added agriculture, fulfillment centers, and packaging operations.
+Development within the business park focuses on advanced manufacturing, multimodal logistics for value-added agriculture, fulfillment centers and packaging operations.

-The business park is a few miles north of interstates 182 and 82, with direct access from state routes 240 and 224.
-The area is served by both

-BNSF Railway and Union Pacific Railroad on Port and City of Richland rail lines.
+The business park is a few miles north of Interstates 182 and 82, with direct access from State Routes 240 and 224.
+The area is served by both BNSF Railway and Union Pacific Railroad on Port and City of Richland rail lines.
 The City of Richland also provides a public dock and access to a unit train rail loop.
-The Port provides short-line rail operations on Port-owned rail facilities.
+The Port contracts with a company to maintain and operate the Southern Connection Rail Line using Port-owned rail facilities